Western Water completed a stormwater harvesting project in the Atherstone residential estate south of Melton.

 Cost: $900,000 for the pilot

-Expected Completion Date: Pilot will be operational in 2019.
+Expected Completion Date: Pilot was operational in 2019.
 Full scheme will be developed over time as more wetlands are constructed in line with urban growth.

 Stormwater will be collected from roofs, streets and other hard surfaces for treatment in nearby wetlands.